Skip to Sidebar Skip to Content

 Map

-The map variable type is used to create variables holding key-value pair pairs.
-This allows you to add a list of named values in your Terraform configuration.
-Each value will be associated with a unique Key.
+The map variable type creates variables holding key-value pairs.
+This allows you to add a list of named values to your Terraform configuration.
+Each value is associated with a unique Key.

 In the following example, the tags variable has been defined as a type of map, more specifically, a map containing strings.
 By default, it has two key-value pairs.
 However, you can provide your own set of key-value pairs when using this variable.